DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 ## Species
 - What are [[species]]?
 - [[ecological species]] based on unique ecological niche
+	- but species can occupy different niches in different areas (e.g. ravens)
 - [[morphological species]] based on unique morphological traits
+	- are
 - Three traditional models of speciation
 	- [[allopatric speciation]]
 	- [[parapatric speciation]]